DNA Technology and Transgenic Organisms

 DNA is the building block of life.
 If you watch those television crime dramas, you've probably heard of DNA being used to catch criminals.
 It is actually fascinating and does much more than allow cops to catch the bad guys.
-In this chapter, instructor, Elizabeth Wood, will help you understand more about DNA and related concepts.
+In this chapter, our instructors will help you learn more about DNA and related concepts.
 You'll see how polymerase can amplify DNA, learn what a microarray is, and study advances in DNA technology.
-Additional things that will be covered in these lessons:
+Additional things that will be covered in these lessons include:

 - The polymerase chain reaction

 - How genetic modification helps livestock